loda-lang/loda-programs/programs/oeis/list1.md

 * [A181509](http://oeis.org/A181509) ([L16 program](181/A181509.asm)): a(1) = 2, a(n) = (n-th-even n^3) - (sum of previous terms)
 * [A181510](http://oeis.org/A181510) ([L05 program](181/A181510.asm)): Number of permutations of the multiset {1,1,2,2,3,3,...,n+1,n+1} avoiding the permutation patterns {132, 231, 2134}
 * [A181527](http://oeis.org/A181527) ([L08 program](181/A181527.asm)): Binomial transform of A113127; (1, 1, 3, 7, 15, 31,...) convolved with (1, 3, 7, 15, 31, 63,...).
+* [A181534](http://oeis.org/A181534) ([L43 program](181/A181534.asm)): Minimum number of rounds to be played to decide a two-player game of up to n rounds in which the winner of round j receives j points.
 * [A181565](http://oeis.org/A181565) ([L04 program](181/A181565.asm)): a(n) = 3*2^n + 1.
 * [A181586](http://oeis.org/A181586) ([L42 program](181/A181586.asm)): a(0)=0; a(n+1) = 2*a(n) + period 4:repeat 0,1,-2,1.
 * [A181617](http://oeis.org/A181617) ([L05 program](181/A181617.asm)): Molecular topological indices of the complete graph K_n.